smearle/gym-city/README.md

 An interface with micropolis for city-building agents, packaged as an OpenAI gym environment.

 The gifs below show excerpts of the work of a a3c-trained models consisting of 5 convolutional lstms followed by fully-connected layers.
-At each step, the agents are rewarded by the change in total population from the last step.
+At each step, the agents are rewarded by the change in total population from the last.

 ![14x14linAC population reward](https://github.com/smearle/gym-micropolis/blob/master/a3c/demo/14x14linAC.gif)
 *14x14 map*